allen-woods/polygon-color-selector/README.md

 - As a User, I can confirm my color selection by clicking a "✓".
 - As a User, I can cancel my color selection by clicking an "X"

+# Planning

+- Accurately graph the value of a color at a given angle.
+- Allow color offset to enable each hue of a color triplet to utilize the same graphing function.

 ## Preview

 The final project will resemble the following: